fastai/course-v3/docs/start_aws.md

 ---

-*Many thanks to Francisco Ingham for writing this guide.*
+*Many thanks to Francisco Ingham for writing the initial version of this guide.*